 Designed to provide a safe alternative to conventional pacemakers – without the complications associated with leads – the Micra is small enough to be delivered through a catheter and implanted directly into the heart with small tines and delivers electrical impulses that pace the heart through an electrode at the end of the device.

 Customized to each patient’s needs, the Micra automatically adjusts pacing therapy based on a person’s activity levels.

 The Micra is the first and only transcatheter pacing system approved for both 1.5 and 3 Tesla (T) full-body magnetic resonance imaging (MRI) scans and is designed to allow patients to be followed by their physicians and send data remotely.

 Approved by the U.S. Food and Drug Administration in April 2016, the Micra has been granted Medicare coverage, allowing broad patient access to the novel pacing technology.
 Not everyone is a candidate for the Micra pacemaker.
 Visit with your provider to see what options are available to you.

-(Dr. Colby Halsey is a cardiac electrophysiologist at Heart & Lung Clinic.
+(Dr. Colby Halsey is the only cardiac electrophysiologist in Bismarck serving patients at Heart & Lung Clinic.
 He is board certified by the American Board of Internal Medicine in the sub-specialty of cardiovascular disease and electrophysiology.
 He has special training in catheter ablation of heart arrhythmias, sudden cardiac death, atrial fibrillation management, ventricular tachycardia/fibrillation management, and cardiac device implantation and extraction.)